FierroPablo/Google/Quiz/Professional Cloud Architect/Designing and Planning a Cloud Solution Architecture.md

 (Incorrect.
 A Deployment represents multiple identical Pods.
 A Deployment is used to ensure that Pods are available, but it does not attempt to maintain state.
 Containers are considered disposable.
 The kubectl command can be used from gcloud to create or modify deployments defined in a YAML file or manifest.)

 In Cloud Shell, create a YAML file defining your StatefulSet called statefulset.yaml.
 Create a StatefulSet in GKE by running the command kubectl apply -f statefulset.yaml
+(Correct!
+A StatefulSet represents a group of persistent Pods.
+The YAML file will define a PersistentVolumeClaim (PVC) that allows for an application to retain state.
+A StatefulSet is commonly used with applications like databases.)

 In Cloud Shell, create a YAML file defining your Container called build.yaml.
 Create a Container in GKE by running the command gcloud builds submit –config build.yaml .